Table of Contents

 As a member of NAHN™, you have a voice in national issues impacting the health care of Hispanics.
 All members are eligible to participate in NAHN™ activities, to be candidates for NAHN™ elected positions, and participate in the election of NAHN™ board members.
 Benefits of membership include continuing education, professional networking, and leadership development.

-- Reduced rates as some of NAHN Corporate Members educational facilities, including Chamberlain College of Nursing, Jacksonville University School of Nursing, and Excelsior College.
+- Reduced rates as some of NAHN Corporate Members educational facilities, including Walden University and Excelsior College.

 - Reduced registration fees at annual conference